dwightjack/marco.solazzi.me/src/content/blog/outgrowing-frontend-and-the-journey-ahead.md

 I’m not the first to notice this.
 In 2019 Chris Coyer described it in great detail in [The Great Divide](https://css-tricks.com/the-great-divide/), and many others before and after him wrote about it in a way I cannot probably come close to.

-Job titles may seem random at times, and we could all just be called 'webmasters,' but **they play an important role in defining our work, both for ourselves and for others**.
+Job titles may seem random at times, and we could all just be called 'webmasters', but **they play an important role in defining our work, both for ourselves and for others**.

 ## What do we mean with *frontend*